whatchado/eslint-config-whatchado/README.md

 ```

-Our config package extends Airbnb's JS config, uses react and import plugins and adds some 'whatchado sugar' on top of it.
+Our eslint config package sits on top of Airbnb's JS Styleguide.
+It extends eslint-config-airbnb (for frontend) and eslint-config-airbnb-base (for backend) packages and adds a bit of whatchado sugar to them.
 Enjoy!